bioCodeGroup/worm-crispr/README.md

 # worm-crispr
-tool for designing guideRNAs for crispr in c. elegans
+Tool for designing guide RNAs for CRISPR in C. elegans.